Chapter 3:

 “Tch!”

-A tad bit out of breath from all the dummy-carrying, Kael runs up to us, “Excellent!
-Now that we got it all out of our systems, I believe we can start our quest!”
+A tad out of breath from all the dummy-carrying, Kael runs up to us: “Excellent!
+Now that we’ve gotten it all out of our systems, I believe we can start our quest!”

 Excellent!
-Although I wasted an hour on this silly codpiece measuring contest.
-I tested out the lethality of Eldritch Mote, there’s still plenty of sunlight left for a quick quest.
+Although I wasted an hour on this silly codpiece measuring contest, I at least got to test out the lethality of Eldritch Mote.
+There’s still plenty of sunlight left for a quick quest.

 Whatever it is, it definitely won’t be as bland as farming slime kills solo.